+Students must complete all requirements of their catalog of record (see Page 14) or complete a program of study.
 NOTE: Students must complete all the conditions of the original admission in their degree program, e.g., conditional admission, at least one semester before they are scheduled to graduate before they can be permitted to graduate.

 Only six credit hours of 501 workshop courses approved for inclusion in a graduate program may be applied toward a degree.
-If students plan to use transfer credits to fulfill degree requirements, these credits, along with official transcripts showing the credits and the transfer of credit form, must appear on the Application for a Graduate Degree form and be forwarded to the College of Graduate and Outreach Programs.
+If students plan to use transfer credits to fulfill degree requirements, these credits, along with official transcripts showing the credits and the transfer of credit form, must appear on the Application for a Graduate Degree form and be forwarded to The Graduate School.